brett3182/TCL-Workshop/README.md

 This module will focus on the first sub-task:

 ### Create a command ('vsdsynth') and pass the CSV file from UNIX shell to TCL script

+Before starting this sub-task, we need to handle some general unexpected events that might occur, which our shell script should be able to manage.
+1. User does not provide a CSV file as an input.
+2. User provides a CSV file which doesn't exist.
+3. User requests '-help'.